0v3rride/PowerPIM/FrontEnd/readme/README.md

 [$]: and/or green - action/task success

-[@]: and/or cyan - signifies that a this prompt requires input or a subsequent prompt will be displayed to the user that requires input
+[@]: and/or cyan - signifies that this prompt requires input or a subsequent prompt will be displayed to the user that requires input
 ```

 ## A Quick Lesson About Manipulating Different Account Types With PowerPIM